jwallace145/jwallace145/README.md

 I spend most of my time developing backend services for distributed systems hosted in the cloud with a focus on big data computing.
 I typically like to write backend services in [Python](https://www.python.org/), [Java](https://www.java.com/en/), [TypeScript](https://www.typescriptlang.org/), and [Go](https://go.dev/) (although I thoroughly enjoy learning new languages).
 I enjoy developing frontend applications as well with [React](https://react.dev/) and [Next.JS](https://nextjs.org/).

 I'm an avid hobbyist and often working on a few side projects.
 I like to write services/applications that I use in my day-to-day life or projects solely for educational purposes.
 I'm always on the lookout for new open-source codebases and opportunities to contribute.
-As always, I am keen to collaborate with other developers lookingn to build something 🔨
+As always, I am keen to collaborate with other developers looking to build something 🔨

 Aside from computer science and engineering, I am an avid music listener, amateur guitar player, and a rock climber.
 Most of the side projects I undertake tend to deal with one of my interests 🚀